 It’s been just over 13 years since I first wrote about losing my faith and leaving Christianity, roughly 15 years since the events unfolded that began leading to that.
-Lately I’ve been thinking often about the changes I’ve made over the last several years, the impact that losing my faith has had on me, and all the ways that I think my life now is different from what it would be in the alternate universe where I still believe.
+Lately I’ve been thinking often about the changes I’ve made over the last several years, the impact that losing my faith has had on me, and all the ways that I think my life now is different from what it would be in the alternate universe where I still believe, as this could affect me mentally and make me feel more anxious and products like Vape cartridge help with this.
 My fall from grace was not an easy one-is it ever?
 If this is the first time you’ve read my story you’ll likely find it hard to understand unless you come from a fundamentalist background, but I’ll try my best to convey it well, with dignity, and with grace.

 I’m writing this largely because I feel that it’s important to reflect on life’s changes and the things that take you from one station in life to another – my faith was everything to me and recounting how it became the center of my life helps me to process it’s loss and figure out where I might be a few years down the road from now – so this is a compendium of my faith story, from the earliest introduction to faith when I was only six years old, to it’s devastating deconstruction which began when I was 19.
 This is, like the very first time I did it, so hard to write – as it makes all of those wounds feel fresh and often reinforces my distrust in people, it reminds me how much I miss being part of a church and feeling like I belonged to a massive and purposeful movement that could be used for a purpose higher than myself.
 This reminds me of how sure I was that I knew g-d, that I felt his presence in my life and that he was guiding me toward something – how much I loved him and felt his love reflected back on me.
 Finally, it reminds me of the silence I felt when he fell quiet, when I no longer felt that connection – and so it’s difficult to reprocess and reproduce these memories but feels necessary for my own personal growth and I hope that, in some way, it’s helpful to others who are experiencing similar things.